edwardtufte/tufte-css/README.md

 [https://edwardtufte.github.io/tufte-css/](https://edwardtufte.github.io/tufte-css/)
 is the best overview of the project.

-To use Tufte CSS on your own HTML page, just copy `tufte.css`, `ETBembo-RomanLF.ttf`, and `ETBembo-DisplayItalic.ttf` to your project directory and add the following to your HTML doc's head block:
+To use Tufte CSS on your own HTML page, just copy `tufte.css` and the `et-book` font directory to your project and add the following to your HTML doc's head
+block:

 ```html
 <link rel="stylesheet" href="tufte.css"/>